ValentinViennot/mindthegapblog/content/posts/saving-the-planet/index.md

 As said, over-the-counter transactions are already happening and some economic agents are already subsidising open-source projects' instant value creation and economic future.

-It mostly happens through 'Fondations' like the Linux Fondation and the Cloud Native Computing Fondation.
-In my opinion, the investment [motivation](https://blogs.vmware.com/opensource/2020/12/01/why-companies-contribute-to-open-source/) for Big Tech to participate in these Fondations is quite transparent: they want to [maintain](https://matt-rickard.com/why-did-meta-open-source-llama) their already-established [monopolies](https://projects.itforchange.net/state-of-big-tech/state-of-big-tech-capitalism-in-the-age-of-intellectual-monopoly/) and their control over innovation.
+It mostly happens through 'Foundations' like the Linux Foundation and the Cloud Native Computing Foundation.
+In my opinion, the investment [motivation](https://blogs.vmware.com/opensource/2020/12/01/why-companies-contribute-to-open-source/) for Big Tech to participate in these Foundations is quite transparent: they want to [maintain](https://matt-rickard.com/why-did-meta-open-source-llama) their already-established [monopolies](https://projects.itforchange.net/state-of-big-tech/state-of-big-tech-capitalism-in-the-age-of-intellectual-monopoly/) and their control over innovation.

 Open source is a powerful disruption tool to control markets.
 If one has enough capital, one can fund open-source alternatives to their competitors and maintain —or regain— their market domination.
 The open-sourcing of generative AI models is an interesting data point to support this analysis (although, it [arguably](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4543807) isn't truly open source).